A day in the life of an ordinary man typically follows an almost ritualistic pattern-

-Quality time with the family; and the rest of the day fretting over the never-ending chores while wondering the meaning of life.
+Quality time with the family, and the rest of the day fretting over the never-ending chores while wondering about the meaning of life.

 And the cycle repeats.
 What if I told you there is an effective way to optimize your time?
 Don’t worry, I don’t intend to encourage following Nero Wolfe’s meticulous routine.
 (There’s a reason the guy is a fictional character).

-Instead, I will share an incredible technique you can customize to your lifestyle.
-In management, we call it Time Blocking.
+Instead, I will share an incredible technique you can organize, customize and bring positive productivity to your lifestyle.

 What is Time Blocking?

 Do you love cooking?
-If yes, have you read time-stamped recipes walking you through a step-by-step, including the completion period of individual action?
+If yes, have you read time-stamped recipes walking you through a step-by-step, including the completion period of individual actions?

 The author uses time blocking for preparation and cooking.
 Similarly, if an event is happening in your family and you’re the resident organizer, how will you handle it?

 You would probably create a checklist.

 Mentally calculate the time for the respective jobs and keep the notes with you constantly to cross items as you go along.
 The example, while not in the strictest sense, is a crude version of time blocking.